richardbarran/django-photologue/docs/pages/installation.rst

 Python 3
 ~~~~~~~~
-Photologue is being prepared for Python 3 - please note that to make the transition
-easier, we only support Python 3 >= 3.3.
+Photologue works with Python 3 >= 3.3 and Django >= 1.5.
+Like Django itself,
+support for Python 3 can be described as "should work, but needs more time on
+production sites to prove itself".
+Use it, but make sure that all features work!

 Dependencies
 ------------